-A couple of years ago when our beloved Patriots were once again playing in the AFC Championship game, I created this recipe for a lasagna that would sate our adrenaline-charged appetites, and last night, as we look to yet another AFC Championship game coming this weekend, I prepared this for some dear friends visiting from the West Coast, hoping that my jumping the gun would in no way jinx our NFL superstars.
+A few years ago when our beloved/much maligned Patriots (depending on where you’re from) were once again playing in the AFC Championship game, I created this recipe for a lasagna that would sate our adrenaline-charged appetites.
+As we look to yet another AFC Championship game coming this weekend, this will be on the menu.

 The first key to this lasagna is the Trader Joe’s No-Cook made-in-Italy noodles.
 No more hassles with those ridiculous curly-edged noodles of yore that would stick to each other unless you boiled them in a pot large enough for four lobsters.
 The TJ’s noodles, once baked, are delicate in texture – I’d be hard-pressed to distinguish them from fresh-made pasta.
 Don’t be alarmed if they don’t reach all the way to the edges of your pan as you lay them out in overlapping layers – they will absorb everything and swell.

 Next are the choices of meats, cheeses and sauce.
-I use a pound each of 85% lean ground beef and sweet Italian sausages (and for this I have to remind my son, who loves TJ’s sausages, that these are the UNCOOKED ones, and you have to squeeze the sausage stuff out of their casings).
+I use a pound each of lean ground beef and sweet Italian sausages.
 For cheeses, a full 32 ounces of whole-milk ricotta, a 12-ounce package of TJ’s Quattro Formaggio, and 1-1/4 cups of grated Pecorino Romano, preferably Locatelli, but TJ’s will do just fine.
-For the basis of my sauce, 2 cans of TJ’s Tuscano Low-Fat Marinara – truly the best bargain in the store (next to my favorite Societe Roquefort).
+For the basis of my sauce, 2 cans of TJ’s Tuscano Low-Fat Marinara – truly the best bargain in the store (next to my favorite Societé Roquefort).
 The sauce is almost a bolognese, but with much more tomato-to-meat ratio, and without the long hours of simmering.

 OK – the recipe: